tchannagiri/DSBplot/README.md

 Note that the FASTQ samples have been *trimmed*, meaning that we only capture the portion of the read between the adaptors, and low-quality reads have been already filtered out.

 ### Tutorial: Preprocessing
-CONTINUE HERE

 The [`preprocess.py`](#preprocesspy) command must be run before producing any figures.
-This stage aligns the input FASTQ files against the reference sequences, extracts the part of the alignment around the DSB position, and precomputes data tables describing the unique alignments and their frequencies.
+This stage aligns the input FASTQ files against the reference sequences, extracts the part of the alignment around the DSB position, and creates tables of the unique alignments and their frequencies.
 The following are examples of using the command:

 ```
 python preprocess.py --input data_input/fastq/sense1_R1.fq data_input/fastq/sense2_R1.fq data_input/fastq/sense3_R1.fq data_input/fastq/sense4_R1.fq --ref_seq_file data_input/ref_seq/2DSB_R1_sense.fa --dsb_pos 67 --output data_output/sense_R1 --label sense_R1 --total_reads 3000 3000 3000 3000